Malaysian turmoil takes new twist as Mahathir and Anwar ally again

-KUALA LUMPUR (Reuters) - Malaysia’s Mahathir Mohamad will stand for the premiership on behalf of the former ruling coalition, the interim prime minister said on Saturday, less than a week after he quit and plunged the country into turmoil.
+KUALA LUMPUR, Feb 29 (Reuters) - Malaysia’s Mahathir Mohamad will stand for the premiership on behalf of the former ruling coalition, the interim prime minister said on Saturday, less than a week after he quit and plunged the country into turmoil.

 “I am now confident that I have the numbers needed to garner majority support,” Mahathir said in a statement.